reservecrate/snoodit/README.md

-# Title
-Snoodit
+# Snoodit

 ## Description
-Snoodit is a MRN stack (MongoDB, React, NestJS) web-based Reddit reader.
+Snoodit is a web-based MRN^2 stack (MongoDB, React, Node, NestJS) Reddit client.
-It's an alternative to reddit.com built with the MaterialUI component library, but the layout is based on the old Reddit design (old.reddit.com).
+It's an alternative to reddit.com built with MaterialUI , and the layout is based on the old Reddit design (old.reddit.com).